forestryio/forestry.io/hugo/content/blog/how-i-reduced-my-jekyll-build-time-by-61.md

 In closing I have managed to shave a grand total of **9.852** seconds off my original build time of **16.114** seconds, which is a whopping **61.139%** speed improvement.

-It worth mentioning we can also enable [incremental regeneration](https://jekyllrb.com/docs/configuration/incremental-regeneration/) which helps shorten Jekyll build times by only generating the documents and pages that were updated since the previous build.
+It's worth mentioning we can also enable [incremental regeneration](https://jekyllrb.com/docs/configuration/incremental-regeneration/) which helps shorten Jekyll build times by only generating the documents and pages that were updated since the previous build.

     bundle exec jekyll serve --incremental

-You can also set `incremental: true` in Jekyll’s `_config.yml` file.
+Alternatively you can set `incremental: true` in Jekyll’s `_config.yml` file.
 Im seeing build times as low as **5.11** seconds with this feature enabled.

 Please consider posting your benchmarking results on [the Jekyll Forum](http://talk.jekyllrb.com/t/help-us-benchmark-jekyll/1629/17).
 Jekyll’s core team of volunteers are actively working on improving Jekyll’s performance and would appreciate your feedback.